G3F4/javascript-basics-workshop/README.md

 4. Choose `master` branch as source
 5. Done!
 Go to `username.gitbub.io/project-name`

-## Splitting styles and scripts to separate file
-- How to link external style sheet (css)?
-- How to link external or local script from another file?
-- What is JavaScript module?
-And how to link multiple JS files?

-## Loading data
-- How to load data on client side from static files?
-- How to load data on client side from api?
-- What is application state and do i need one?

-## Creating template for dynamic HTML content
-- What is template tag?
-- Using template to dynamically show content

-## [Extra] Hosting static page on GitHub Pages
-- What is gh-pages?
-- How can i use it?

-## [Extra] Server side vs client side
-- What is server side?
-- What is client side?
-- Where the work is done?

 ## Dictionary
 - Tag/TagName - html element name, for example `div`
 - Element/node - using proper tags You can create elements for example `<div>hello</div>`